dungdo123/Reinforcement-Learning-Basic-Algorithms/Mountain_Car/Readme.txt

-This folder contains some RL algorithms to solve Mountain Car problems.
+This folder contains some RL algorithms to solve Mountain Car problem.

 The Mountain_car enviroment is refered to gym library, OpenAI.